fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

   - path: example.js
     action: open
     ref: ""
-editable: true
 layout: 2-panels-tree

 ---
 Our Objects sample code shows us using objects.
 There are some important things to note.

-##Object Creation - Method 1
+## Object Creation - Method 1
 The function `coordinates1` creates an object in a different way to the one we showed earlier.

 - it first creates an empty object with `var coord = {};`
 - it then creates new elements one the following 2 lines; Javascript automatically adds these to the newly created object, so they are *dynamically* created

-##Object Creation - Method 2
+## Object Creation - Method 2
 The function `coordinates2` creates an object in the way we described in the previous chapter

-##Passing an object as a parameter to a function
+## Passing an object as a parameter to a function
 Take a look at the function `coordDisplay(obj)`.
 You can see that it expects to be passed an object rather than 3 individual variables.
 You should be able to figure it out.

 Note that the name we give the object can be anything we choose (`obj` in our case) but it will have the same key names within it as per our object definition in the function that calls `coordDisplay()`.